Small business guide to Missouri sales tax: Key rates, rules and exemptions for filing

 Is labor subject to sales tax in Missouri?

-Repair labor generally isn’t taxable, even if it's listed separately on the invoice.
-However, any labor related to the fabrication or production of goods is taxable, even if businesses itemize it.
+Repair labor is usually not taxable, even if you list it separately on the invoice.
+Labor for making or producing goods is taxable, even if you itemize it.

 Do nonprofit organizations have to pay Missouri sales tax?

 Not all nonprofit organizations are exempt from Missouri sales tax.
-However, civic, service, social, and fraternal organizations can obtain an exemption letter from the state Department of Revenue.
-This exempts these types of organizations from taxes on all sales and purchases, as long as the transactions are for their exempt functions and activities.
+Civic, service, social, and fraternal organizations can get an exemption letter from the Department of Revenue.
+This exempts them from sales tax on purchases for their exempt activities.

 Is there a sales tax on real estate transactions in Missouri?